cramps-man/LBoL-CrampsMayumiMod/README.md

 There are currently 7 different types of Common/Uncommon Frontline cards available, each with their own abilities and Haniwa requirements.
 They are upgradable any number of times, so you can choose to create more powerful cards or create a mass amount.
 There are also ways to activate their effects with other cards, so the effects will depend on which Frontline cards you choose.
-A playstyle that can have lots of passive effects going on, but handclog and drawing too many cards will be a thing to manage.
+A playstyle that is versatile and can have lots of passive effects going on, but handclog and drawing too many cards will be a thing to manage.

 ### Side theme - 0 cost cards
 Both sides have cards that are 0 cost, thus there are some cards which make use of those.